mongodb/motor/doc/differences.rst

-The difference arises because the PyMongo :class:`~pymongo.cursor.Cursor`'s slicing operator blocks until it has queried the MongoDB server, and determines if a document exists at the desired offset; Motor simply returns a new `MotorCursor` with a skip and limit applied.
+The difference arises because the PyMongo :class:`~pymongo.cursor.Cursor`'s slicing operator blocks until it has queried the MongoDB server, and determines if a document exists at the desired offset; Motor simply returns a new :class:`MotorCursor` with a skip and limit applied.

 Creating a collection
 ---------------------